sandeepsalwan1/LLMTraining/README.md

-# Asymptote AI: Gemma 3 for Code Generation
+# Gemma 3 Finetuning for Asymptote Code Generation

 This project aims to finetune Google's Gemma 3 language models, optimized with Unsloth, to generate Asymptote vector graphics code.
 It features a script to build custom Asymptote code-image datasets and a framework for model fine-tuning and inference.